How to choose your brand colour palette based on your birth chart

 Meanwhile, colour done right?
 It's the quickest way to make the best first impression.
 It catches the eye, builds recognition, and tells your audience what it’s like to work with you before you even say a word.

-Choosing a brand colour palette that actually works, the Moonstone way
+Choosing a brand colour palette that works, the Moonstone way

 Want a brand colour palette that lasts?
 That attracts the right clients and reflects the real you?
 Here’s how we generally approach it at Moonstone these days (and how I wish I’d done it the first time around):